 Consider an adult dog from a shelter or a rescue group.
 Many of the health and behavior problems in Scottish Terriers aren't apparent in puppyhood, but by adopting an older dog, most of them can be ruled out.
 Since a Scottish Terrier can live to be 12-15 years of age, even an adult dog will be with your family for a long time.

 Puppy or adult, take your Scottish Terrier to your veterinarian soon after adoption.
 Your veterinarian will be able to spot visible problems, and will work with you to set up a preventive regimen that will help you avoid many health issues, and in particular to watch out for the early signs of the neurological and behavior problems that can affect dogs of this breed.

 Make sure you have a good contract with the seller, shelter or rescue group that spells out responsibilities on both sides.
 In states with "puppy lemon laws," be sure you and the person you get the dog from both understand your rights and recourses.

 Pet Insurance for Scottish Terriers

 Pet insurance for Scottish Terriers costs more than for mixed breed dogs.
 This is because Scottish Terriers are more likely than mixed breed dogs to make claims for hereditary conditions that are expensive to treat.

-Embrace pet insurance plans offer full coverage for all breed-specific conditions (excluding those that are pre-existing) to which Scottish Terriers are susceptible.
-The best time to get pet insurance for your Scottish Terrier is when he’s a healthy puppy.
-You can’t predict what will happen in the future, and pet insurance is the one thing you can’t get when you need it the most.
+Embrace dog insurance offers full coverage for all breed-specific conditions (excluding those that are pre-existing) to which Scottish Terriers are susceptible.
+The best time to get pet insurance for your Scottish Terrier is when he's a healthy puppy.
+You can't predict what will happen in the future, and pet insurance is the one thing you can't get when you need it the most.